versx/WhMgr/README.md

     "gmapsKey": "",
     // Minimum despawn time in minutes a Pokemon must have in order to send the alarm (default: 5 minutes) "despawnTimeMinimumMinutes": 5,
-    // Log webhook payloads to a file for debugging "debug": false,
+    // Log webhook payloads to a file for debugging (do not enable unless you're having issues receiving data "debug": false,
     // Only show logs with higher or equal priority levels (Trace, Debug, Info, Warning, Error, Fatal, None) "logLevel": "Trace"